Panamerican Draughts Championship

 The Panamerican Draughts Championship is competition in international draughts.
 It held every two years.
 The winner of championship and next two or three players automatically classified into the Draughts World Championship in international draughts.

 First championship was in 1980.
 The winner was Bernard Robillard from Haiti.

 Iser Kuperman from USA and Allan Silva from Brazil have four titles.

-First womens championship was in 2018.
+First women's championship was in 2018.
 The winner was Lublyana Turiy from United States.